72mins/bettercd/README.md

 > [!CAUTION]
 > This project is under heavy development!
 It is NOT recommended to run this software in production environments yet!

+## Contributing

+Contributions are always welcome!

+See `CONTRIBUTING.md` for ways to get started.
+Please adhere to this project's `code of conduct`.

 ## Running Locally / Self-Hosting

 The project is separated into a frontend and backend directories.
 The frontend